 New Zealand is a hidden gem for Bangladeshi students — small population, high quality of life, strong post-study work rights, and one of the most transparent PR pathways in the world.
-This guide covers everything from entry requirements to the Skilled Migrant Category visa.
+Whether you're considering the University of Auckland for research, University of Canterbury for engineering, or AUT for applied programmes — this guide covers everything from entry requirements to the Skilled Migrant PR pathway.

 1. Why New Zealand in 2026?